GREEN LIBERTY VILLAGE

 Condo Decarbonization

-Buildings are responsible for more than half of Toronto’s greenhouse gas emissions, with the residential sector contributing significantly.
-Newer greener building standards do not currently address the majority of existing buildings.
-However, the city will not be able to reach its emissions targets without .substantial emission reductions in all residential building types including condominiums.
+Buildings are responsible for more than half of Toronto’s greenhouse gas (GHG) emissions.
+New greener building standards do not currently address the majority of existing buildings.